 At Brock, you can study the Greek and Roman worlds in their broader Mediterranean context.
 Here you can choose from a wide range of courses in ancient art and archaeology, drama and epic, history, Greek and Latin, covering topics that match your specific interests and goals such as myth and religion, women and gender, sport, slavery, technology, food, and more.

 Students have gone on to careers in archaeology, museums, tourism, teaching, management, business, healthcare, law, politics, and other fields requiring critical thought and inquiry.
 What questions will you ask?

-The Department of Classics is located in the International Centre Building on Norman Road (between the 573 Glenridge Building and Quarryview Residence).
-Come visit us on the third floor and see artifacts on display from Brock’s Cypriote Museum!
+The Department of Classics and Archaeology is located in the International Centre Building on John Macdonell Street (between the 573 Glenridge Building and Quarryview Residence).
+Come visit us on the third floor and see student displays curated from artefacts in Brock’s Cypriote Museum!

 April 27, 2023